cicnavi/wp-aaieduhr-auth/readme.txt

 4. Visit 'Settings > WP AAI@EduHr Auth' and enter appropriate parameters.
 (You can always edit these later.)

 == Changelog ==
+= 0.0.9 =
+* Enable functionality to bypass AAI@EduHr authentication, so that a user can authenticate using regular WordPress user / login form.
+This can be used in scenarios when a site maintainer does not have AAI@EduHr identity, but has to be able to, for example, get to the site admin dashboard.
+To show WordPress login form, set the secret in plugin settings (make sure that it is long-enough, hard-to-guess and with no chars which have special meaning in URLs).
+Then, add 'aabs' query parameter in wp-login route, like:
+/wp-login.php?aabs=some-secret

 = 0.0.8 =
 * Remove password reset option on user edit